SAMtoBAM/PhasedDiploidGenomeAssemblyPipeline/README.md

 ## **8. Arbitrarily combining blocks and unphased reads to generate haplotypes read sets** <br/>
 On the assumption that the phasing is contiguous and that normV90 is close to 1, arbitrarily combining reads from blocks denoted haplotype 1 will combine a minimal number of read-blocks **within** a contig.
 Additionally one read-block will contain the vast majority of all variants within this contig. <br/>
 However due to LOH, only taking phased variants would eliminate reads within homozygous regions <br/>
-Therefore, assuming that a significant number of reads relative to the total number have been phased, the unphased reads can be added to both haplotype read sets in order to generate more complete haplotype assemblies <br/>
+Therefore, assuming that a significant number of reads relative to the total number have been phased, the unphased/haplotype-less reads can be added to both haplotype read sets in order to generate more complete haplotype assemblies <br/>

 	## Bash commands to join haplotypes
 	# get names of reads for both haplotypes